Curing

 The color of cooked meat varies from grayish brown for beef and grey-white for pork and is due to denaturation (cooking) of myoglobin.
 The red color usually disappears in poultry at 152° F (67° C), in pork at 158° F (70° C) and in beef at 167° F (75° C).

-In the following photos all meats (fresh and cured) were cooked.
+In the following photos, all meats (fresh and cured) were cooked.
 As it can be seen the cured meat becomes red after cooking.
-Cooked fresh pork leg will becomes grey, for example roasted leg of pork.
+Cooked fresh pork leg will become grey, as will roasted pork leg.
 However, when cured with sodium nitrite (cure 1), it becomes pink ham.

 Chicken, left-raw, right-cured